 If you’re ready to stop making the same old banana bread recipe consider trying this one.
 Apricots and coconut give extra zest to this recipe.
 This recipe is so easy to whip up, too.
 You can have this ready to go in the oven in about 5-7 minutes.
 Your family will love the smell of this freshly baked bread permeating your house.
 Better yet, they will love sinking their teeth into this scrumptious bread!

 Our family loves this amazing bread, and we think you will too once you try it.
 Consider taking this great sweet bread to special occasion parties like bridal or baby showers, office parties, potlucks, or just serve it to your family for breakfast.
 I like making sweet breads like this as a side to a big main dish salad.
 Yum, yum.

+Banana Apricot Nut Bread is special!
 Bananas, apricots, pecans, and coconut. . .
 What more could you ask for in a recipe?

 Here’s a close up picture so you can see all the juicy apricots in the bread.
 You can also see flakes of coconut.

-Take along to your office for snacks and your co-workers will really appreciate you!
+Doesn’t Banana Apricot Nut Bread look yummy?
+Take along some of this excellent breakfast bread to your office for snacks and your co-workers will really appreciate you!

 Here’s what I did.

 Melt butter.
 Place melted butter in large mixing bowl.
 Mash bananas and add mashed bananas to butter in mixing bowl.
 Add egg, milk and sugar.